How to File an L&I Claim for Job Injuries in Washington State

 Hurt on the Job – How Do I Get Workers Compensation in WA State?

-- Follow Up On Your Claim – Take care of claim problems as they arise.
+3. Follow Up On Your Claim – Take care of claim problems as they arise.
 You can do this.
-Get help if you need it from an experienced L&I attorney.
+Get help from experienced L&I attorneys if you need it.

-- Resume Work – Return to work or get vocational training, depending on the nature of your injury and your employability .
+6. Resume Work – Return to work or get vocational training, depending on the nature of your injury and your employability.

-- Close your L&I claim – Work with the WA Dept. of Labor & Industries or your lawyer to favorably settle your claim and get paid a fair amount of settlement money.
+7. Close your L&I claim – Work with the WA Dept. of Labor & Industries or your lawyers to favorably settle your claim and get paid a fair amount of settlement money or possibly a pension.

 How Do I File an L&I Claim in Washington State?